codebyikyy/codebyikyy/README.md

 Name: Rifqi Maulana (a.k.a Kira)

-Occupation: God of the New World
+Occupation: Technology is Power in the Right Hands 💻🍎

 Location: Somewhere in the Shinigami Realm